qwint/APMinit/README.md

 # Setup for Archipelago users

-.yaml and .apworld are in the Release page and need to be installed appropriatly the proxy "Minit Client" can be accessed through ArchipelagoLauncher
+.yaml and .apworld are in the Release page and need to be installed appropriatly a valid tracker.apworld is also included in the release, which adds a new tab to the client that functions as a simple location tracker the proxy "Minit Client" can be accessed through ArchipelagoLauncher

 you need to patch the game by doing the following: